XJTU-XGU/RSDA/UDA/VisDA/README.md

 python train_with_pseudo_label_cas.py --source train --target validation
 ```
 ## Results
-We run the code on a single NVIDIA Tesla V100 GPU, the results are as follows.<br>
+We run the code on a single NVIDIA Tesla V100 GPU, the results (using ReaNet50 backbone) are as follows.<br>
 | |Synthetic-Real|
 |----|:----:|
 |RSDA-DANN|81.9|